wickdninja/electron-angular2/README.md

 ],
 ```

-The are more suggestions on [this page](https://github.com/electron/electron/issues/254) if you want to see other ways of loading jQuery for use with Electron.
+There are more suggestions on [this page](https://github.com/electron/electron/issues/254) if you want to see other ways of loading jQuery for use with Electron.